In 1955, the Iowa State Legislature passed a law permitting

 Hunter Safety Education

-law requires that anyone born after January 1, 1972 must be certified in hunter
+that anyone born after January 1, 1972 must be certified in hunter education

-education before they are eligible to purchase an Iowa hunting license.
-Locally,
+before they are eligible to purchase an Iowa hunting license.
+For

-are held at the Marion County Sportsman's Club, click on the link below.
+the DNR Hunter Safety Education program click on the link below.

 traveling, look for the "Arrowhead" transportation directional sign which will